jbakse/compform_site/content/simulation/index.md

 ### Cellular Automata Starter

 This first example is models a simple growth.
 Cells can be in one of two states: off (represented by red value 0) and on (represented by red value > 0).
-The green and blue channel values are not considered.
+The green and blue c_hannel values are not considered.

 It starts out by creating a graphics object to hold the current state (`g1`) and draws a few white squares in it.
 It also creates a graphics object to hold the result of applying the rules (`g2`).
 You generally need to have two buffers like this so that you aren't changing the values while you are reading them.